LBCamden/lbcamden-frontend/README.md

 You can add or amend examples within the `examples` section of the yaml file within the component directory.
 This file is parsed into the `fixtures.json` file contained within the LBCamden Frontend package at build time.

 ## Testing LBCamden Frontend
-While developing new components or amending aspect of LBCamden Frontend, it is recommended to regularly lint and test code using the tools provided.
+While developing new components or amending aspects of LBCamden Frontend, we recommend you regularly lint and test code using the tools provided.

 ### How to run linting
 LBCamden Frontend includes linting for both scss files (using [Stylelint](https://stylelint.io/)) and JavaScript (using [Standard](https://standardjs.com/))